Shigatoxigenic and verotoxigenic Escherichia coli: Clinical presentation

 The clinical presentation in humans ranges from a mild and uncomplicated diarrhea to a hemorrhagic colitis with severe abdominal pain.
 Serotype O157:H7 may trigger an infectious dose with 100 bacterial cells or fewer; other strain such as 104:H4 has also caused an outbreak in Germany 2011.
 Infections are most common in warmer months and in children under five years of age and are usually acquired from uncooked beef and unpasteurized milk and juice.
 Initially a non-bloody diarrhea develops in patients after the bacterium attaches to the epithelium of the terminal ileum, cecum, and colon.
 The subsequent production of toxins mediates the bloody diarrhea.
-In children, a complication can be hemolytic uremic syndrome which then uses cytotoxins to attack the cells in the gut, so that bacteria can leak out into the blood and cause endothelial injury in locations such as the kidney by binding to globotriaosylceramide (Gb3).
+In children, a complication can be hemolytic uremic syndrome which then causes cytotoxins to attack the cells in the gut, so that bacteria can leak out into the blood and cause endothelial injury in locations such as the kidney by binding to globotriaosylceramide (Gb3).

 EHECs that induce bloody diarrhea lead to HUS in 10% of cases.
 The clinical manifestations of postdiarrheal HUS include acute renal failure, microangiopathic hemolytic anemia, and thrombocytopenia.
 The verocytotoxin (shiga-like toxin) can directly damage renal and endothelial cells.
 Thrombocytopenia occurs as platelets are consumed by clotting.
 Hemolytic anemia results from intravascular fibrin deposition, increased fragility of red blood cells, and fragmentation.

 Antibiotics are of questionable value and have not shown to be of clear clinical benefit.
 Antibiotics that interfere with DNA synthesis, such as fluoroquinolones, have been shown to induce the Stx-bearing bacteriophage and cause increased production of toxins.
 Attempts to block toxin production with antibacterials which target the ribosomal protein synthesis are conceptually more attractive.
 Plasma exchange offers a controversial but possibly helpful treatment.
 The use of antimotility agents (medications that suppress diarrhea by slowing bowel transit) in children under 10 years of age or in elderly patients should be avoided, as they increase the risk of HUS with EHEC infections.